7Nights 8Days Kathmandu Lhasa Overland Tour

 Overview

-The Lhasa sightseeing for two days gives you another impression of Tibet.
-There’s enough to see in and around Lhasa; Highlights include the Potala Palace (UNESCO World Heritage Site), the Jokhang Temple, and the Barkhor Pilgrimage circuit.
-The massive monastic institutions of Drepung and Sera lie on the edge of town.
+The Lhasa sightseeing portion of the tour spans two days and offers a different perspective of Tibet’s wonders.
+There is an abundance of attractions to explore in and around Lhasa.
+Highlights include the awe-inspiring Potala Palace (a UNESCO World Heritage Site), the sacred Jokhang Temple, and the bustling Barkhor Pilgrimage circuit.
+Additionally, on the outskirts of Lhasa, you will find the grand monastic institutions of Drepung and Sera monasteries.

 Tibet Group Visa Check List